sandflysecurity/sandfly-entropyscan/README.md

 Search for any file that is executable under /tmp:

-`sandfly-filescan -dir /tmp -elf`
+`sandfly-entropyscan -dir /tmp -elf`

 Search for high entropy (7.7 and higher) executables (often packed or encrypted) under /var/www:

-`sandfly-filescan -dir /var/www -elf -entropy 7.7`
+`sandfly-entropyscan -dir /var/www -elf -entropy 7.7`

+Search for any process with an entropy higher than 7.7 indicating it is likely packed or encrypted:

+`sandfly-entropyscan -proc -entropy 7.7`

 Generate entropy and cryptographic hash values of all files under /bin and output to CSV format (for instance to save and compare hashes):

-`sandfly-filescan -dir /bin -csv`
+`sandfly-entropyscan -dir /bin -csv`

 Scan a directory for all files (ELF or not) with entropy greater than 7.7:
 (potentially large list of files that are compressed, png, jpg, object files, etc.)

-`sandfly-filescan -dir /path/to/dir -entropy 7.7`
+`sandfly-entropyscan -dir /path/to/dir -entropy 7.7`

 Quickly check a file and generate entropy, cryptographic hashes and show if it is executable:

-`sandfly-filescan -file /dev/shm/suspicious_file`
+`sandfly-entropyscan -file /dev/shm/suspicious_file`

 # Use Cases